criticalsession/CloverApi/README.md

 # CloverApi
-An API wrapper library for accessing 4chan data
+An unofficial, modern, async .NET library for interacting with the 4chan API